zooniverse/Zooniverse/README.md

 Getting set up
 ==============

-The library is available in a provate GitHub repo, zooniverse/Zooniverse.
+The library is available in a private GitHub repo, zooniverse/Zooniverse.
 There are a couple branches; this document describes the **no-deps** branch, which is pretty similar to master, but has minimal dependencies and a couple more generic models.

 We've been building apps in CoffeeScript, using Spine (spine/spine) as an MVC library and Hem (spine/hem) as a dev server/builder.